DGxInfinitY/Teensy3.2/TinyBasicPlus/README.md

 100 PRINT "Done."

+### AREAD example
+Hook up a wire to pin 14(A0) and plug it into various pins such as pin 13(LED pin) and see the voltage change.

+10 A = AREAD( 14 )

+20 PRINT A

+30 GOTO 10

+NOTE: To exit an infinity program you need to press CTRL+C. That will end the program.

 ### ECHAIN example

-####Write a small program, store it in EEPROM.
+Write a small program, store it in EEPROM.
 We'll show that variables don't get erased when chaining happens

 EFORMAT